adrelanos/aeternity-wiki/Aeternity-in-the-blockchain-space.md

 # Ethereum:

-Ethereum also has a first mover advantage in the smart contract space and a huge amount of learnings were generated in the first years aeternity is taking these learnings and resolving these issues.
+Ethereum also has a first mover advantage in the smart contract space and a huge amount of learning's were generated in the first years. Æternity is taking these learnings and resolving these issues.

 > On Ethereum Smart-contracts exist On-chain for multiple blocks.
 They hold state and can interact with other contracts.
 It only provides a ground layer for Smart-Contracts, with no coherent design, no coherent API for web apps, no naming system or Oracles.
 All these are being built on top of the Block-chain.